Certificate of Sponsorship (COS) UK

 Your account will be notified after the CoS has successfully been transferred to the new migrant worker.
 Then, the migrant worker will be able to apply for the required work visa within a three-month period.

-How Can Total Law Help?
+How Can Total Law Can Help You Get a CoS?

 Bringing migrant workers to the UK to add to your business’ human capital is a difficult process.
 It usually requires you to obtain a unique certificate of sponsorship, which in turn requires your business to have the right kind of sponsor licence.
 After a CoS has been given to a worker, they have just three months to successfully apply for the relevant type of visa.

-Due to the complex nature of bringing migrant workers into the UK legally, many firms choose to get help from lawyers and immigration advisers to ensure the process is as smooth as possible.
+Due to the complex nature of bringing migrant workers into the UK legally, many firms choose to get help from lawyers and business immigration advisers to ensure the process is as smooth as possible.
 Total Law is currently working with several businesses across a range of industries to help them to get certificates of sponsorship and sponsor licences.
 We can also help your migrant workers with their visa application.
 To learn about the diverse range of services we offer, please visit us online.

-Having decided which services you need, please call us at +44 (0)333 305 9375 or leave a message online to start working with us today.
+Having decided which services you need, please call us at +44 (0) 333 305 9375 or leave a message online to start working with us today.

 Advice Package